Analysis of Multiple Long-Run Relations in Panel Data Models: Description of Data Generating Processes

 \section{Description of Data Generating Processes}

-We have experiments with $r_{0}=0,1,2$ long run relations, and with and without interactive time effects.
-Overview af all experiments is provided in the paper.
-Subsection \ref{SL} below provides full details of the DGPs with long run relations and without interactive time effects.
-Subsection \ref{SNL} provides details of the DGPs without long run relations and without interactive time effects.
+We have experiments with $r_{0}=0,1,2$ long-run relations, and with and without interactive time effects.
+Overview of all experiments is provided in the paper.
+Subsection \ref{SL} below provides full details of the DGPs with long-run relations and without interactive time effects.
+Subsection \ref{SNL} provides details of the DGPs without long-run relations and without interactive time effects.
 Subsection \ref{SIFE} provides details on augmentation of each of these DGPs with interactive time effects.